Patrick-Doyne/C/Low Level Management & Programming/Scheduler/README.md

 # Licensing & Attribution: #
         - This README pertains only to the student-created portions within egul_sched.c.
 Starter code, documentation, and ASCII art assets remain under the original copyright: Prof. Kevin Andrea at GMU
-        - Upon request, for interviews, I am permitted to use the starter code and share it with said recruiter
+        - Upon request, for interviews, I am permitted to use the starter code and share it with said recruiter in a private repo
         - Additionally, all of the documentation for the shell (Strawhat) being used as well as all projects specs for my code